-German tour groups work their way through the church rather methodologically.”This is the Chapel of Saint Helena.”
+German tour groups are working their way through the church rather methodologically.
+“This is the Chapel of Saint Helena.”
 “Ok, then we still need to go to the altar of Mary Magdalene.”

 Walking around the Church of the Holy Sepulchre, you can feel like Indiana Jones exploring.
 Up on a gallery, you find the altar of crucifixion.

 In the basement and second basement underneath, I venture into chapels, vaults and crypts.

 Behind the shrine for the actual grave of Jesus, to which there is a long queue of people who haven’t yet heard that their hero went to heaven, there is a small opening in the wall that you could easily overlook.
 Through a corridor that gets narrower and darker with every step, it leads to the grave of Joseph of Arimathea.

 Electricity hasn’t yet been introduced to this dark corner.
 Candles light the way.
 A painting on the wall has been sooted beyond recognition.

 When visiting a Protestant service in Central Europe, one could almost believe that Christianity exists in an enlightened form.
 But here I witness scores of Christians kneeling in front of a stone, kissing it for minutes and moving candles, icons and tablecloth above it, and I know that superstition is alive and paying hefty contributions to priests and churches.